Partners and Projects

-The essential element will be teaching and emboldening people to fix their own things, encouraging a shift in how we think about our possessions, and raising awareness around the profound impact made by extending the life of what we already have.
+The essential element of events is teaching and emboldening people to fix their own things, encouraging a shift in how we think about our possessions, and raising awareness around the profound impact made by extending the life of what we already have.

 More details of the vision are here.

 Education and Collaboration

 Repair's problem-solving, materials exploration, design orientation, and systems thinking align exquisitely with schools' maker spaces' curricula, structures and objectives.
 We are therefore in conversation with Berkeley Unified School District, Oakland Unified School District, and East Bay educational not-for-profits, exploring how incorporating repair would enrich their established and developing programs.